What's New!

 but there were also political reasons behind it: the state of almost continuous war with France and Louis XIV's hand behind the Ottoman

-siege of Vienna made France very unpopular.
+Siege of Vienna made France very unpopular.

 Kapuzinergruft